 - Mailboxes hosted by CMS-managed Microsoft Exchange high availability servers

-- Enterprise mail routing, SPAM filtering, and virus protection
+- Enterprise mail routing, virus protection and SPAM filtering with Quarantine Services

 - Microsoft Outlook Client software